 Chapter 4 shows the presentation of findings that detailed the formation of categories and themes.
 The themes were used to support the study and answer the research questions.
 For the first research question How do African American college alumni from PWIs located in the South Atlantic Region of the United States describe the contributions of their African American faculty and peers on goal setting?
-One theme emerged: African American alumni described that having a curriculum that reflects diversity, academic, and career development contributed to African American students’ goal setting and persisting at the PWI.
-African American alumni described having a curriculum that reflects diversity and that help to empower students in their academic and professional journey.
-Having a curriculum that focuses on academic and career development contributed to African American alumni persistence in college.
+One theme emerged: African American alumni described having a curriculum that reflects diversity, academic, and career development contributed to African American students’ goal setting and persisting at the PWI.
+African American alumni described having a curriculum that reflects diversity and helped empower students in their academic and professional journeys.
+Having a curriculum that focused on academic and career development contributed to African American alumni’s persistence in college.

-The second research question How do African American college alumni from PWIs located in the South Atlantic Region of the United States describe the contributions of their African American faculty and peers on self-motivation?
-Two themes emerged: (a) African American alumni described having faculty and peers who serve as mentors, who offer support, guidance with motivation, personal ambitions, peer support, mentorship and guidance while attending a PWI and (b) African American Alumni described the positive experience of being chosen by faculty or singled out to represent African Americans in diversity discussions and negative experiences endured of being excluded in social and academic settings of racism and racial microaggressions while attending a PWI.
+Two themes emerged from RQ2 (or “Two themes emerged from Question 2): (a) African American alumni described having faculty and peers who serve as mentors who offer support, guidance with motivation, personal ambitions, peer support, mentorship, and guidance while attending a PWI and (b) African American alumni described the positive experience of being chosen by faculty or singled out to represent African Americans in diversity discussions and negative experiences endured of being excluded in social and academic settings of racism and racial microaggressions while attending a PWI.
 African American alumni describe their ongoing persistence despite racism and racial microaggressions while attending PWI.
-African American alumni describe the factors of their motivation while attending a PWI.
+African American alumni described the factors of their motivation while attending a PWI.
 Some African American alumni encountered racism and racial microaggression while attending a PWI.
 These African American alumni described the positive and negative contributions and influences.
 African American alumni were able to persist with the help of faculty and peer relationships despite facing racism and racial microaggression on campus.

-The final research question “How do African American college alumni from PWIs located in the South Atlantic Region of the United States describe the contributions of their African American faculty and peers on ongoing persistence?
-Two themes emerged: (a) African American alumni described how having African American faculty and peers as role models and mentors contributed to their ongoing persistence while attending a PWI. (b) African American alumni describe the effects of having a sense of belonging through campus and community involvement, fraternities, sororities, faculty and peer relationships, being in leadership roles or having leadership experience while attending a PWI.
+Two themes also emerged from RQ3 (or question three): (a) African American alumni described how having African American faculty and peers as role models and mentors contributed to their ongoing persistence while attending a PWI; (b) African American alumni describe the effects of having a sense of belonging through campus and community involvement, fraternities, sororities, faculty and peer relationships, being in leadership roles or having leadership experience while attending a PWI.

 African American alumni described how having African American faculty and peers serve as mentors helps by offering support and guidance for African American students at PWIs.
 African American alumni describe having a sense of belonging is the number one cause to persist at a PWI.
 Having a sense of belonging gave the students a feeling of being valued and accepted and gave a feeling of validation.

-The limitations present in this study was based on short interview times during data collection, but it also involved lack of funding, self-reporting, and the use of social media groups.
+The limitations present in this study were based on short interview times during data collection, but also involved lack of funding, self-reporting, and the use of social media groups.
 The lack of funding was due to Survey Monkey and Zoom Business.
-Participants refusal to participate in the interviews could have narrowed the data collection as well as some of the interviews were under 45 minutes The use of certain social media groups and the recruitment of a majority female sample could have also limited the amount of data collected.
-All the listed limitations, or weaknesses were important and addressed in Chapter 5.
+Participants’ refusal to participate in the interviews could have narrowed the data collection as well as some of the interviews were under 45 minutes The use of certain social media groups and the recruitment of a majority female sample could have also limited the amount of data collected.
+All the listed limitations or weaknesses were important and addressed in Chapter 5.